ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcServer.md

 trace output window.
 The ZSIpcTrace test application should test both - the server and the client site.

-But here we consider only the server site as this is what you need to integrate remote only tracing and logging into your application.
+But here we consider only the server site as this is what you need to integrate

+- online remote tracing and
+- logging into a local log file

+into your application.

 First of all a trace server has to be created.
 This must be done before starting the event loop of the application.
 A good place for this is the constructor of the application.